2026 Notes of Annual Parish Meeting 21 May 2026

 THE HODGSON CHARITY

-Report for the Year End 31st December 2024
+Report for the Year End 31st December 2025

-Trustees: Revd Penny Green (Ex officio)
+Trustees: Revd Jess Bellshaw (Ex officio)

 Mrs Ann Chesman (Parish Council Appointee)